RicoJia/ricojia.github.io/_posts/2024/2024-03-27-robotics-why-eskf.markdown

 ## ESKF Can Work With Higher Floating Point Precision

 A typical `float32` has around 7 significant digits of precision, a `double` has 15-16 decimal digits of precision.
 In [UTM coordinates](./2024-03-23-robotics-gps-utm.markdown), one needs at least [8 significant digits to represent centimeter level accuracy.](./2024-03-23-robotics-gps-utm.markdown)

 However, kalman filter update is rather small.
 Typically, RTK GPS operates at 1hz.
 If we have a vehicle travelling at 10km/h in congested areas, that's roughly 2.8m/s.
 Here in low speed scenarios, centimeter level accuracy will give us a lot of leg room.
 If we work with float32 in this case, centimeter updates will be rounded off when adding it to `10^6m` coordinates.

 - In EKF, states are GPS coordinates.
-We linearize around the last state, propagating the large coodinates throught the covariance matrix, and add a small correction to it to update:
+We linearize around the last state, propagate the large coodinates throught the covariance matrix, and add a small correction to it to update:

 $$
 \begin{gather*}